What is Google Business Profile Score?

 ❌ No photos or outdated photos

 Businesses with zero photos lose 35% of potential clicks.
-Upload at least 10 photos covering exterior (so people recognise you), interior, team, and products or services.
+Upload at least 10 photos covering exterior (so people recognize you), interior, team, and products or services.
 Update monthly with fresh images.

 ❌ Wrong or too-broad category